askST: How powerful is an MC and how should doctors respond to those who may be faking an illness?

 Only a few companies offer employees honour-based medical leave that does not require an MC.

-Schools and tertiary institutions, such as the Singapore University of Technology and Design, also require students to substantiate missing school or an exam due to illness with MCs issued by a registered doctor from any private and restructured hospitals, government polyclinics and private general practitioner clinics operating in Singapore.
+Schools and tertiary institutions, such as the Singapore University of Technology and Design, also require students to substantiate missing school or an exam due to illness with MCs issued by a registered doctor from any private or restructured hospital, government polyclinic or private general practitioner clinic operating in Singapore.

 The Health Ministry is tightening rules on the issuance of MCs after receiving feedback on doctors who are giving them out excessively or improperly.